brandur/sorg/content/articles/http-transactions.md

 ---
-title: How to Map an Atomic Transaction onto an Idempotent HTTP Request
+title: Mapping Atomic Transactions onto Idempotent HTTP Requests
 published_at: 2017-09-06T16:00:14Z
 location: San Francisco
-hook: Getting easy data correctness by powering idempotent operations with the transactional mechanics provided by databases like Postgres.
+hook: Getting easy data correctness by powering idempotent operations with the transactional machinery of databases like Postgres.
 ---

 The software industry as a whole contains a lot of people